simon-frankau/keyboard-build/README.md

 scaled up by 25.4 to get appropriate inch sizes.
 All I did was remove the plate holes for keys I'm not using (since I'm not adding a cosmetic top layer), and add a larger surround with screw holes (since I'm not using the standard cases).
+Result is "tkl-rim.dxf".

 After a few quotes, and recommendations on the web, the plates were then laser cut by Yorkshire Profiles.
 This plate was cut with a couple